-- Excess property will be transferred to the Property Manager using the Asset Transfer Form.
+- Excess property will be transferred to Property Management using the Property Transfer Form.

-- The departmental custodian will initiate the request and forward it to the Property Manager.
+- The departmental custodian will initiate the request and forward it to Property Management.

-- The Property Manager will arrange for pickup of the property.
+- Property Managment will arrange for pickup of the property.

 - Such property will be reissued on a "no charge" basis.